The 10 most expensive NFT artworks ever sold

 CryptoPunks is essentially a collection of 10,000 tokens called ‘punks’ by their creators and collectors.
 Often considered the OG NFT collection, each is a collectible character — much like a trading card.
 No two ‘punks’ are the same, which makes each CryptoPunk an exclusive item.

-On 10 June 2021, CryptoPunk #7523 was sold for US$11.75 million at a Sotheby’s auction, making it the most expensive ‘punk’ of all the collections. #7523 is one of the nine in the Alien series of the collection.
+On 10 June 2021, CryptoPunk #7523 was sold for USD 11.75 million at a Sotheby’s auction, making it the most expensive ‘punk’ of all the collections. #7523 is one of the nine in the Alien series of the collection.

 The bluish-green-skinned character wears a knitted cap and earrings, too.
 It is also the only Alien character and one of the 175 in the collection with a medical mask.